Cherreads

 Her eyes did not leave the scene outside.

-"I'm watching your daughter and Kiritsugu."
+"I'm observing your daughter and Kiritsugu."

 She paused briefly.